Online Telehealth Sessions FAQ

 What is telehealth?

 Telehealth is simply online therapy or coaching sessions instead of face-to-face appointments in the office.
 It is a lot like any other teleconference or FaceTime application you might use at home or at work.
-However with counseling we make sure we use protected platforms that are HIPPA compliant* (Health Insurance Portability and Accountability Act).

 How does it work?